jasperla/tinyschemg/README.md

 todo
 ----

-- allow to eval the current buffer
+- allow to eval the current buffer (C-x C-e)
-- implement a mode where you can actually interact with scheme, instead of eval'ing the minibuffer
+- implement a mode where you can actually interact with scheme, instead of eval'ing the minibuffer (like M-x theo)
+  - M-x scheme-mode